Close Menu

 Key asset classes to consider include inflation-linked bonds (TIPS), commodities (like oil, metals, and agricultural products), REITs, dividend-paying equities, and energy and materials stocks.
 Each class responds differently to inflation: commodities tend to move with price levels, REITs can benefit from rental escalations, and certain equities may pass through costs to consumers.

 Allocations should reflect risk tolerance, time horizon, and financial goals.
-Younger investors may accept more stock and commodity exposure for long-term growth.
-Those nearer retirement might choose TIPS and stocks that pay dividends and are low-volatility to keep buying power.
+Younger investors may accept greater exposure to stocks and commodities for long-term growth.
+Those nearing retirement might choose TIPS and low-volatility dividend-paying stocks to maintain buying power.
 Regular review and adjustment keep the strategy aligned with changing inflation expectations and personal goals.

 Financial Planning Investing Strategy Investing Tips Stock Market